-A medication falls in the green category when there is no variation found in the patient’s genes that is expected to impact their response to that medication.
+A medication falls in the green category when there is no variation found in the patient’s genes that is expected to impact their outcomes with that medication.
 In other words, the patient’s phenotype is “normal” for all genes that are known to interact with a particular medication.
 When all medications fall in the green “Use as Directed” category, it means the patient did not have any significant variation in any of the genes that are tested on the GeneSight® test.
-This occurs approximately 0.7% of the time for GeneSight Psychotropic.
+This occurs <1% of the time for GeneSight Psychotropic.

 Will my patient respond to all medications in their green category?

-Patients who are unknowingly prescribed medications in their green category on the GeneSight test are significantly more likely to respond than patients who are unknowingly prescribed medications in their red category.1–5 However, as with any GeneSight report, patients may not always respond to medications that fall in their green category.
+Patients who were unknowingly prescribed medications in their green category on the GeneSight test had better outcomes compared to patients who were unknowingly prescribed medications in their red category.1-4 However, patients may not always respond to medications that fall in their green category.
 There are many factors that influence patient response and susceptibility to side effects other than the genes that are tested on the GeneSight test.
 These include drug-drug interactions, diet, social/contextual factors, psychological factors, environmental factors, age, or gender.
 Furthermore, as more is learned about the genetics and biology of mental illness and its treatment, additional variants may be added to the GeneSight panel, as well as additional medications with different mechanisms of action that may better target specific biological subtypes of depression.

 Is an all green report clinically useful?